Welcome to Tria Corda Ministry!

 Our Patrons

-Tria Corda Ministry is named in honor of the three hearts (tria corda) of the Holy Family.
-The Holy Family faced much trauma throughout their lives, and today, they intercede for all of us on our healing journeys and in our ministry
+Tria Corda Ministry is named in honor of and is under the patronage of the Three Hearts of the Holy Family.
+The members of the Holy Family all faced many traumatic experiences in their lives, and are wonderful examples of resilience and faith in the midst of trauma.

 Recent Posts